Z-F-x/gnulinux-utils/README.md

+# gnulinux-utils
 A collection of shell scripts designed to automate system operations and enhance workflow within the GNU/Linux terminal environment

+## Contents
+- `audio-and-video-playback`
+Play audio and video directly in (audio) from (video) terminal.

+- `cdw`
+Track the 25 most used file paths

+- `mount-unmount-drives`
+Mount and unmount external drives

+- `terminal_bookmarks`
+Bookmark file paths and navigate set bookmarks with the F1-F12-keys.

 ## Installation